redwoodjs/redwood/docs/docs/redwoodrecord.md

 ---
-title: RedwoodRecord
-description: An ORM with a natural interface to the underlying data in your database
+description: An ORM with a natural interface
-slug: redwood-record
 ---

 # RedwoodRecord

 > RedwoodRecord is currently considered to be **Experimental**.
 We are hoping folks will start using it and give us feedback to help shape it's development and developer experience.